Ocean Tank renovation

-We apologise for any inconvenience caused by the renovation work and the limited exhibition, and we thank you for your understanding.
+We apologize for any inconvenience caused by the Ocean Tank renovation and thank you for your understanding.

-On top of all that, a new Octopus Cave has been built during the autumn in the former SEA LAB area.
-There you can also try a completely new VR experience for an additional fee.
+In addition, a new attraction called Octopus Cave has been built in the former SEA LAB space during the autumn.
+For an additional fee, you can experience a completely new VR adventure there.

-There is plenty to do for the whole family.
-Welcome to enjoy your visit!
+There’s plenty to see and do for the whole family.
+Welcome and enjoy your visit!

 The Ocean Tank area and its tunnel will remain closed for a while longer due to renovation work.
-A temporary route past the Ocean Tank runs from the lionfish tank to the Bay of Rays and is marked on the map above.
-Unfortunately, this temporary route is relatively narrow and cannot be accessed with wheelchairs or larger prams.
-Visitors with reduced mobility will be directed to turn back at the lionfish tank, return to the beginning of the exhibition, and access the end section from there.
-We apologise for any inconvenience caused by this temporary situation.
+A temporary route past the Ocean Tank runs straight from the Sea at Night area to the Bay of Rays and is marked on the map above.

 SEA LIFE Helsinki will turn 24 next year, and although the centre has been well maintained and regularly updated over the years, a more extensive refurbishment is sometimes necessary.